spikeydragoon/Cross-Ark-Chat/README.md

 3b: Optionally if you want to use rcon commands from discord you must set up the role names in `_discordroles.json`.
 Role names must be exzactly how they are listed in your discord server settings / role tab.
 This is case sensitive.

+3c: Optionally if you want to use timed rcon commands you must set up the commands in `_timedcommands.json`.

 4:Launch the program.exe and enjoy.

 4a:For linux/redhat use `./CrossArkChat` or `./CrossDiscordArkChat` to start the bot.
 You must start the bot from the folder the bot is in.